High Court’s severe affront to justice by HHJ Pelling KC

 “In this case, two separate grounds were advanced by Middlesbrough, both in the evidence and by Mr Staunton before Mr Justice Arnold.
 One related to the underlying nature of the claim by EEI, which was a question as to whether it was right that it was Middlesbrough’s fault that the project had collapsed and whether there was a cause of action for the sums which had been thrown away as a result, and it does seem to me that the bulk of the non disclosure went to that issue.
 The other was a question as to whether EEI had any cause of action vested in it at all.”

-Lies about the contractual facts & failure to disclose that the Club defeated the connection on 30 April 2015:
+2.5.
+SECOND CONCLUSION: Lies about (1) the contractual facts, (2) the assignment & (3) failure to disclose that the Club defeated the connection on 30 April 2015

 At p.9 of Mr Justice Nugee’s judgment, he said this: